HL7/smart-app-launch/spec/index.md

 [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

-* Apps MUST ensure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted ONLY to authenticated servers, over TLS-secured channels.
+* Apps SHALL ensure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted ONLY to authenticated servers, over TLS-secured channels.

-* Apps MUST generate an unpredictable `state` parameter for each user session.
-An app MUST validate the `state` value for any request sent to its redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.
+* Apps SHALL generate an unpredictable `state` parameter for each user session.
+An app SHALL validate the `state` value for any request sent to its redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.

 * An app SHALL NOT execute any inputs it receives as code.

-* An app MUST NOT forward values passed back to its redirect URL to any other arbitrary or user-provided URL (a practice known as an “open redirector”).
+* An app SHALL NOT forward values passed back to its redirect URL to any other arbitrary or user-provided URL (a practice known as an “open redirector”).